Mentoring is provided at every level of the Firm, but it is particularly important for summer associates.

 More than anything, it’s the give-and-take of daily work that affords the most rewarding mentoring opportunities.
 All Simpson Thacher lawyers assume a responsibility to engage our summer associates and thus contribute to an invaluable learning experience.
 Both socially and professionally, we seek to build a dynamic mix of lawyers across our practices.

-The review process for summer associates mirrors what we use with all associates, offering prompt, specific feedback and appraisal.
+The review process for summer associates mirrors what we use with all associates, offering prompt, specific feedback and reviews.
 Supervising lawyers offer verbal work assessments both during assignments and at their completion.
-Thereafter, supervising lawyers complete a written questionnaire, and a Recruiting Committee partner meets with each summer associate at mid-summer and again at the end of the program.
+Thereafter, supervising lawyers complete a written evaluation, and a Recruiting Committee partner meets with each summer associate at mid-summer and again at the end of the program.
 We understand, and even expect, that many summer associates will be experiencing a professional setting for the first extended period of time.
 As a result, “real-time” feedback, guidance and mentoring are critical.